"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Visit the colorful 'palafitos' - houses on stilts, of Castro, the wooden Jesuit churches on the east coast, drive through rolling hills out to the crashing pacific coast.
-Other picturesque towns include Ancud, Quemchi and Dalcahue.
+• Visit the colorful stilt houses (palafitos) in Castro, the wooden Jesuit churches on the east coast, and drive through rolling hills to the crashing Pacific coast.
+Other charming towns are Ancud, Quemchi, and Dalcahue.

 • Things to do.